 The terrace tables with sweeping city views are the most sought after at Seabird, located on the rooftop of The Hoxton’s outpost in Southwark.
 But even the inside dining room is a beautiful place to enjoy a seafood feast.
 Browse the oyster menu (there’s an oyster and martini happy hour during the week) or mix and match dishes like jamon croquetas and salt-baked langoustines.
 The octopus roll is a must: a smoky tentacle drizzled with aioli, in a hot dog-style bun.

 The Wigmore is attached to The Langham so it’s no surprise this is a posh pub.
-But that’s no bad thing when snacks include fat chips with bloody mary salt, masala-spiced scotch egg and a three-cheese toastie which is worth every penny of its £13 price tag.
-Come for a pint or a glass of Pinot Noir, or stay for three courses.
-There’s pie or gammon and egg… but really, get that toastie.
+But that’s no bad thing when snacks include fat chips with bloody mary salt, masala-spiced scotch egg and a three-cheese toastie which is worth every penny of its £14 price tag.
+Come for a pint or a glass of pinot noir, or stay for three courses.
+There’s pie or gammon and egg … But really, get that toastie.